mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-monitoring.md

 In the Design section, each microservices features the Monitoring tab where you can view, update or delete your metrics scraping endpoint.

-For each container you can specificy multiple metrics endpoint, defined by the following fields:
+For each container you can specify multiple metrics endpoints, defined by the following fields:

 * **Path**: The path that should be contacted to gather your service metrics.
 * **Port**: The port (e.g., `80` or `http`) exposed by your service.